GitToKenn/HR-analytics-dashboard-demo-company/README.md

 ---

-## ✨ Outputs
+## 🚀 Outputs

-The project produces a **modified HR dataset** based on the IBM HR Analytics schema.
-- All columns from the original dataset are preserved.
+- **Synthetic HR dataset** (randomised & anonymised, portfolio-ready)
-- Values are **randomised and rebalanced** with realistic business rules (e.g., JobRole ↔ Department, JobLevel ↔ Income, Tenure constraints).
+  - Preserves all original columns with realistic business rules applied
-- This ensures the data remains **anonymised** but still **credible for analysis and dashboarding**.
+  - Suitable for reproducible analysis and dashboarding

-Currently, a **modified version of the dataset is ready** and can be directly used to build dashboards and visualisations.
+- **Dashboards**
+  - *Employee Attrition Dashboard* (2025-09-27) – initial export completed
+  - Visualises attrition rate, demographics, education field, and job satisfaction

+👉 The dataset is ready for reuse, and new dashboards will be added as more insights are explored.

 ---